redhat-cip/edeploy/docs/eDeployUserGuide.rst

    to 'Defining the boot configuration' for complete description) shall be defined at build time while PXE booting can do it dynamically

 -  If a DHCP server exists you can get an automatic network address used during the deployment only

 -  If no DHCP server exists, use the IP= command to put a static address to one of your interface to contact the edeploy server like :
-   IP=eth0:192.168.1.254/24,other=none
+   IP=eth0:192.168.1.254/24,other:none

+-  It's also possible to ask to bind an interface to a specific vlan adding the '@' character followed by the VLAN id:
+   IP=eth0:192.168.1.254/24@101,other:none

 The USB bootstrap is built by using the 'img' role available in eDeploy.
 All required parameters shall be provided during the built process.
 A